The orange Maine Coon is commonly confused with the ginger Maine Coon, due to the similarity in their colorings.

 d) Orange Maine Coon Length

 A key characteristic of the Maine Coon cat breed is its huge length.
-They should have very long rectangular bodies, and not looked squished in proportions, but instead muscular and long.
+They should have very long rectangular bodies, and not look squished in proportions, but instead muscular and long.

 The average male and female Maine Coon ranges between 19-40 inches in length.